-Proof of membership or enrollment in a federally recognized tribe or one of the five approved state tribes will be determined through possession of a tribally issued enrollment card or through possession of a letter from the tribal enrollment office stating that the applicant is a member of the tribe.
+Proof of membership or enrollment in a federally recognized tribe or one of the five

+approved state tribes will be determined through possession of a tribally issued

+enrollment card or through possession of a letter from the tribal enrollment office stating

+that the applicant is a member of the tribe.

 Non-occupant Co-Borrower not required to be an enrolled member of the tribe.

-Borrower residency status An eligible Borrower who is an Indian must be A U.S citizen A lawful permanent resident alien; or A non-permanent resident alien
+Borrower residency status

+An eligible Borrower who is an Indian must be

+A lawful permanent resident alien; or A non-permanent resident alien

+A non-permanent resident allen

 6. Eligible States Based on the States and Areas that the Client is approved to lend in.

+o.
+Eligible States Based on the States and Areas that the Client is approved to lend in.

+7 111D 404 backethle Bin in affect with

 7. HUD 184 Ineligible District of Columbia

 States Delaware

 Georgia

 Hawaii

 Kentucky

 Maryland

 New Hampshire

 New Jersey

-• Ohio
+Ohio

 Pennsylvania

-• Vermont
+Vermont

 West Virginia

-HUD 184 State Approvals date of publishing and is subject to change without notice.
-The overlays outlined in this matrix and on our overlays.
+HUD 184 State Approvals